KaleMonkey/epicbot/README.md

 		-Created tag system and associated commands.
 		-The bot will now respond to messages that are from a server and mention the bot with a random shit post.
 		-Mute timers will now be ended once "unmute" command is called to avoid having unnecessary threads running and having worse performance because of it.

 	epicbot-0.0.4-SNAPSHOT
 		Overall:
 			-The bot no longer creates "Start.bat" and newer versions will be made into .exe's.
 			-Now uses a cached thread pool for better performance.
-      -All references to "Epic Gamer Bot" have been changed to "Epic."
+			-All references to "Epic Gamer Bot" have been changed to "Epic.
 			-The bot no longer sends shitposts when mentioned.
 			-Commands now give specific error messages.
 			-Fixed the "Could not find "Tags.ser"" error on startup.
 		Commands:
 			-Added "Gay" command.
 			-Added owner commands "ReloadConfig", "Restart", and "Shutdown."
 			-"Ping" command is now an owner command.
 			-Mod commands no longer send "You must have an OPed role to use this command."
 			-"Servers" command no longer sends the "This might take a while." message and is a lot faster when checking if servers are listening.
 			-"Servers" command now shows the player count of a server.
 		Mutes/Unmutes:
 			-Now logs mutes and unmutes that are done manually through discord.
 			-Users are now notified of the server a mute/unmute occured in instead of just a mute/unmute occuring.
 		Tags:
 			-Tags now store the date they were created, the author, and the amount of times they have been used.
 			-All tag related commands are now integrated into one command known as "Tag."
 			-Only the tag author can delete a tag.
 			(These updates mean any tags created with the older version of the bot will not work)
 		Config:
 			-Servers can be added in the "Config.json" for use in the "Servers" command.
 			-An owner ID can be put in the "Config.json" so a user can use the owner commands.